phresher/OpenFOAM_Tutorials_Plus/README.md

   Two-phase open channel flow.
 It's a fork  of the original interFoam tutorial *waterChannel*.
 The *surfaces* function is configured to generate water surfaces (namely, the isosurfaces where *alpha.water* is equal to 0.5).

+* **cavitatingBullet**

+  The simplified version of the original cavitatingBullet case.
+The initialization process using potentialFoam is removed in this version to show the basic usage of interPhaseChangeFoam.

 Pull requests are welcome!
 Happy foaming!